emuflight/EmuConfigurator/README.md

 ### WebGL

-Make sure Settings -> System -> "User hardware acceleration when available" is checked to achieve the best performance
+Make sure Settings -> System -> `Use hardware acceleration when available` is checked to achieve the best performance

 ### Linux users